tradingview-integrations/symbol_action/README.md

 ## Development

 As tag `v0.1` is automatically moved to latest commit by action `tag`, it is not possible to make `git push` without `-f` option.

-To avoid such inconvenience by git hooks.
+Git hooks can help to avoid such inconvenience.
 Just make the following `pre-push` hook:

     echo '#!/bin/sh' > .git/hooks/pre-push
     echo 'git tag -d $(git tag)' >> .git/hooks/pre-push